Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 3. By using drag and drop, move the selected category to the desired position in the list.

 4. Click the [SAVE] button in the upper right corner.
-  The new category order is saved.
+  The new category order has been saved.
 The *Edit category* view is closed.